Rapptz/gum/docs/api/index.rst

-.. _sdlpp-api-ref:
+.. _gum-api-ref:

 API Reference
 ================

-This document lists the API Reference for SDL++.
+This document lists the API Reference for ``gum``.
 The documentation is split on the current modules available.